Toxic Shock Syndrome & Your Period: How to Prevent

 And, unfortunately, there is nothing you can do to completely safeguard yourself from tampon-related TSS; indeed, the model who lost her leg reported that she had changed her tampon three or four times the day she contracted the illness.

-Really, to have complete peace of mind, it would be much better to use a product with no risk whatsoever — such as a menstrual disc, which is the only internally-worn menstrual product which is not linked to TSS.
-It gives the same benefits of tampons – no having to go back to pads (gads!!!) – along with worry-free days during your period.
+Really, to improve peace of mind, it would be better to use a product with no reported cases of TSS to date— such as a menstrual disc.
+It provides the same benefits of tampons – no having to go back to pads (gads!!!) – along with worry-free coverage during your period.